hirnimeshrampuresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/memcached/memcached_mysql_gcp.md

 get BB
 END
 ```
-You have successfully deployed Memcached as a cache for MySQL on a GCP Arm based Instance.
+You have successfully deployed Memcached as a cache for MySQL on a Google Cloud Arm based Instance.

 ### Clean up resources